 McCrone Research Institute is an Illinois not-for-profit corporation, located in Chicago, dedicated to teaching and research in applied microscopy.

-Active since 1952 and founded by Walter C. McCrone in 1960, McCrone Research Institute (McRI) was organized to fill a technical and scientific gap.
-Although the light microscope is a valuable analytical research tool, few universities in the world teach its proper use and application.
-McCrone Research Institute meets this need.
+Active since 1952 and founded by Dr. Walter C. McCrone in 1960, McCrone Research Institute (McRI) was organized to fill a technical and scientific Although the light microscope is a valuable analytical and research instrument, few colleges or universities in the world teach its proper use and application.
+McCrone Research Institute continues to meet that need.

 McCrone Research Institute is fully equipped with polarized light and other light microscopes, as well as scanning electron microscopes, IR microspectrometers, Fluorescence microscopes, hot and cold stages, and all of the accessories, reagents, and library resources necessary for critical industrial, forensic and practical microscopy.
 Courses taught at the McCrone Research Institute range from basic microscopy, emphasizing the proper use of the microscope, to specialized microscopy focusing on a particular technique, a particular material, or a particular industrial, field of application.
 Information about courses and their descriptions can be accessed on this website.
 We will be happy to work with you in planning a curriculum and courses best suited to you and your company.